saurabh29r/SpeedtypingTest/README.md

 Link => https://speedtypingtsts.ccbp.tech/

-This project has been featured four things mainly,
+This project has been featured four things mainly
 (i) fetching random quote from API.

 (ii) Start the timer element from zero when page refresh.